lacsmx/java-rest-api/README.md

-# Coding assignment Backend - Engineer
+# Everon - Coding assignment Backend - Engineer

 ============================================================================
 This is my approach to create a REST API to handle charging session entities,  all records are stored in memory.